zombssua/dalright/README.md

 i dont feel great. knowing that someone doxxed u is weird -_- but it really doesnt do anything but im still scared and i feel sick.

+Aug 27

+WHEn is ee someone tone is slightly different i overthink for no reason i REALLy am that snetieive and overthinker.

+whats wrong with me. i cant do the SIMPLEST things ever i cant te shoes ic ant read a clock i cant swim whats next i cant shit?